iurada/Vision-Language-AML/README.md

-# Advanced Machine Learning Project - Vision and Language
+# AML 2022/2023 Project - Vision and Language